agam1092005/walmart-sparkathon-2025/README.md

-# 🔐 Quantum-Secure Federated Fraud Detection for Retail
+# 🔐 Secure Federated Fraud Detection for Retail
-*A privacy-preserving, real-time fraud detection platform for retailers — powered by federated learning and quantum-resistant encryption.*
+*A privacy-preserving, real-time fraud detection platform for retailers — powered by federated learning and encrypted model sharing.*

 ---

 ## 🧠 Overview

-In the age of digital commerce, retailers are under constant threat from fraud, bots, and identity theft.
-Traditional centralized fraud detection systems require sharing sensitive data, risking compliance violations and customer trust.
+Retailers face constant threats from fraud, bot attacks, and identity misuse.
+But traditional fraud detection methods require centralized data sharing, which introduces risks of data leaks and compliance violations.

-This project introduces a **federated, privacy-first approach** that allows retailers to collaboratively detect fraud **without sharing customer data** — and it’s protected by **quantum-safe encryption** for long-term security.
+This project introduces a **federated, privacy-first approach** that allows retailers to collaboratively detect fraud **without sharing customer data** — using encrypted model updates and a lightweight coordination backend.

 ---

 ## 💡 Core Concept

-We combine two cutting-edge technologies:
+We combine two key technologies:

-1. **Federated Learning** – Enables multiple retailers to train a shared AI fraud detection model **without sharing raw data**.
+1. **Federated Learning** – Allows multiple retailers to train a shared AI fraud detection model **without exchanging raw data**.
-2. **Post-Quantum Encryption** – Secures all model updates using encryption that’s resistant to future quantum computer attacks.
+2. **Encrypted Model Transfer** – All model updates are encrypted before leaving a client, ensuring data minimization and secure collaboration.

-Together, they create a powerful, privacy-preserving, and future-ready fraud prevention system.
+Together, this creates a robust, privacy-respecting and scalable fraud detection framework.

 ---

 ## 🔧 How It Works

 ### 🔁 Global Model = **Base Knowledge**
-- Hosted centrally.
+- Aggregated on the backend.
-- Built by securely aggregating encrypted model updates from all participating retailers.
+- Built by combining encrypted model updates from all participating clients.
-- Contains **no raw data** — only learnings distilled from local models.
+- Stored in a lightweight backend database (PocketBase).
+- **No raw transactional data is ever collected centrally.**

-### 🧠 Local Model = **Base Knowledge + Real-Time Experience**
+### 🧠 Local Model = **Base Knowledge + Real-Time Intelligence**
-- Deployed within each retailer's infrastructure.
+- Runs inside each retailer’s secure infrastructure.
-- Initializes with the latest **global model weights**.
+- Starts from the latest global model snapshot.
 - Continuously:
   - Trains on local real-time transaction data.
-  - Detects fraud live (coupon abuse, payment anomalies, bot-like activity).
+  - Detects fraud live (e.g., coupon abuse, payment anomalies, bot-like behavior).
-  - Sends encrypted model updates (weights/gradients) back to the central aggregator.
+  - Sends encrypted model updates (weights or gradients) to the central backend for aggregation.

 ---